stevens-s3lab/sidecar/README.md

 ## Example

-Example programs for SideCFI, SideStack, and SideASan can be found in the `sidecar-examples` directory.
+Example programs built with SideCFI, SideStack, and SideASan can be found in the `sidecar-examples` directory.
 Entering the respective directory and running `make` will compile the example with the respective SideCar defense enabled. e.g. for SideCFI: